TBD54566975/tbdex-js/packages/protocol/README.md

 # tbDEX Protocol <!-- omit in toc -->

-Library that can be used to:
-* create, parse, verify, and validate the tbDEX Messages and Resources defined in the [protocol specification](../README.md)
+Library that can be used to create, parse, verify, and validate the tbDEX Messages and Resources defined in the [protocol specification](https://github.com/TBD54566975/tbdex-protocol/blob/main/README.md)
-* send requests to PFIs
 # Table of Contents <!-- omit in toc -->
 - [Installation](#installation)
 - [Usage](#usage)